markjustfront/Dance_Dimension/README.md

 .
 Upload: This is where you will be able to upload a desired song.
 It has the following: Name of the Song, Artist, Song Image, Audio file, Description and Game File.

 .
 Setting: Basic settings for the web, enable sound, input type and such.
+(WIP)

 **Fourth Level**